department-of-veterans-affairs/generator-vets-website/README.md

 There are two generators: one for general (non-form) apps and one for form apps.
 - The latter runs on top of the former if certain prompts are answered to generate a form app.
-- Each generator has its own set of template from which it generates files in the app structure.
+- Each generator has its own set of templates from which it generates files in the app structure.

 For specifics on writing a generator, [refer to the official Yeoman documentation](https://yeoman.github.io/generator/).